soul-script/StrengthLog/README-Technical.md

 - **Computed Properties:**
   - `totalVolume: Double`: Calculates the total volume for the session.
 For weighted sets: $\sum (\text{weight} \times \text{reps})$.
 For bodyweight sets: $\sum \text{reps}$.
 Mixed sessions combine both calculations.
   - `bestOneRepMaxInSession: Double` (extension): Calculates the highest `calculatedOneRepMax` from all weighted `setEntries`.
 Returns `0.0` if no weighted sets are present.
+  - `func totalVolume(in unit: WeightUnit) -> Double`: Converts each set to the requested unit before computing session volume.
+  - `func bestOneRepMax(in unit: WeightUnit) -> Double`: Converts the normalized 1RM to the preferred display unit.
 - **Initialization:** `init(date: Date = Date.todayAtMidnight, exerciseDefinition: ExerciseDefinition? = nil)` - All workout session timestamps are normalized to midnight.

 ### 3.3. `SetEntry.swift`